Skip to article frontmatterSkip to article content

 Burgers’ equation in the spectral basis

-• Recall that our central idea is to convert PDEs into a series of coupled ODES, and then solve this separately.
-Discretizing space is one way to do this, but we are free to pick other transformations.
+Recall that our central idea is to convert PDEs into a series of coupled ODES, and then solve this separately.
+Discretizing space is one way to do this.
+Each of the resulting ODEs describes a small, contiguous region of the domain.

 Let’s define a set of Fourier basis functions,